Brad Pitt Is Heartbroken After Angelina Jolie Split, Staying Lonely For 15 Hours

-Brad Pitt is locking himself away in Los Angeles art studio for long hours after the announcement of his divorce with Angelina Jolie made public.
-According to the released pictures, the divorce has hit hard on the actor and he is spending most of his times listening to the sad songs.
+Brad Pitt is locking himself away in a Los Angeles art studio for long hours since the announcement of his divorce with Angelina Jolie was made public.
+According to the released pictures, the divorce has hit hard on the actor, and he is spending most of his time listening to sad songs.

 Brad Pitt and Angelina Jolie were once considered the epitome of love in the entertainment industry.
 The power couple did not only look good together, but their offscreen activities proved that they used their fame and power in the right direction.
 During their long relationship, Brad and Angelina did many philanthropic works and even adopted kids.
-When the official report about their divorce made public, fans of Brad and Angelina were heartbroken but were hoping that just like Ben Affleck and Jennifer Garner, these two will also reconcile their differences.
+When the official report about their divorce was made public, fans of Brad and Angelina were heartbroken but were hoping that just like Ben Affleck and Jennifer Garner, these two will also reconcile their differences.

 However, this did not happen.